 EvD elected to only include completed projects in order to follow the results chain as far as possible to outcomes and beyond to impact.
-EvD looked at all EBRD completed transactions classified as state sector transactions and discerned that transport, energy, and municipal/local authority services (MEI) comprised the greatest percentage of relative disbursement among the sectors.
-EvD elected not to consider municipal/local authority services because of the previous work done by EvD in 2014 related to Private Sector Participation in MEI Projects, and the fact that EvD's focus for this study is to work with corporatized organisations functioning on behalf of or at the direction of the State.
-Thus, transport and power and energy were the two selected sectors.
+EvD looked at all EBRD completed transactions classified as state sector transactions and discerned that transport, energy, and municipal/local authority services comprised the greatest percentage of relative disbursement among the sectors.39 EvD elected not to consider municipal/local authority services because of the previous work done by EvD in 2014 related to Private Sector Participation in municipal and environmental infrastructure projects, and the fact that EvD's focus for this study is to work with corporatized organisations functioning on behalf of or at the direction of the State.40 Thus, transport and power and energy were the two selected sectors.
 Both state and private transactions in these two sectors are included.